 3. Health insurance: What are your options?
 Can you buy insurance off the state or government exchange?
 If so, is that coverage available nationwide or only in-state?
 Is it affordable?

-Bonus: Will you keep your home in your current resident state?
-If yes, will you be able to receive mail in that state and keep your driver’s license, etc. in that state?
+Bonus: Receiving mail and having a mailing address accepted by banks.
+Will you keep your home in your current resident state?
+If yes, will you be able to receive mail in that state and keep your driver’s license, etc., in that state?
 If not, will you use a mail service to help you create a domicile in a new state?

-While I can’t advise exactly which one is right for you and your situation, I can go over some other considerations from a tax perspective.
-Most importantly this includes running a business as a digital nomad or working as a workamper.
+While I can’t advise exactly which state or mail service is right for you and your situation, I can go over some other considerations from a tax perspective.
+Most importantly, this includes running a business as a digital nomad or working as a workamper.

 Business ownership or workamping and domicile

 Why even consider this when picking a domicile state?
-Because most small business owners are going to have a pass-through business which means the income shows up on your personal return.
+Most small business owners are going to have a pass-through business, which means the income will be reported on your personal return.
 This includes sole proprietorship, partnership, and S Corp.
-It also includes freelancers and independent contractors which are most commonly treated as sole proprietors.
-This also includes most LLCs which are usually taxed as one of three examples.
+It also includes freelancers and independent contractors, which are most commonly treated as sole proprietors.
+This also includes most LLCs, which are usually taxed in one of three ways – sole proprietor, partnership, S Corp.

 It’s nice to have no income tax on that pass-through business income, right?

-There are other things to consider as a business owner when choosing your domicile state.
+There are other things to consider when choosing your domicile state as a business owner.

 Here are some questions to ask yourself as you think about business ownership and choosing your domicile state: